 About 80% of halitosis (bad breath) cases are caused by a layer of rotting food particles, dead cells and bacteria trapped in the tongue papillae.

 Most people know that teeth brushing and flossing are vital for maintaining a good level of oral health.
-Relatively fewer people realize just how important tongue scraping is if you want to truly give your mouth a proper cleanse.
+However, relatively fewer people realize just how important tongue scraping is if you want to truly give your mouth a proper cleanse.

 Bad breath is a very common oral health complaint.
 Experts state that about 80% of halitosis (bad breath) cases are caused by a layer of rotting food particles, dead cells, and bacteria trapped in the tongue papillae.
 Large colonies of bad bacteria can generate volatile sulfur compounds (VSC) responsible for oral malodor.